zarkopopovski/IOS-Tutorials/README.md

 - Tutorial 03: Using UIPickerView component into your iOS App
 - Tutorial 04: Using UIDatePicker component into your iOS App
 - Tutorial 05: Using UIImageView component into your iOS App
+- Tutorial 06: Using UIAlertController component into your iOS App